kirithic-0/KavachPay-/README.md

 KavachPay uses two core ML components — a premium calculator that prices risk fairly for each worker, and a fraud detection pipeline that protects the platform from abuse without penalising honest workers.

+We would be retrainning  our two ML models every 2 months 🔧

 ### 💰 Premium Calculator

 The weekly premium is personalised to each worker using a trained ML model that weighs the following key factors:

+**Models** :Random Forest regressor , XGboost regressor
 | Factor | What it captures |
 |---|---|
 | 🗺️ Zone risk | How disruption-prone the worker's delivery area is |